English

 From the start of Autumn through to late Spring, we offer weekly Irish learning sessions based on the production of short original dramas.

-At Christmas and in the Spring we perform these as part of fundraising concerts which we organise in conjunction with local singers, musicians and dancers, and with practitioners of other local traditions.
+Formerly, we performed these live at local venues, at Christmas and in the Spring, as part of fundraising concerts which we organise in conjunction with local singers, musicians and dancers, and with practitioners of other local traditions.

 The cast of An Dianchúrsa takes a bow